© Copyright Chris and Kerrie Jones 2018 All rights reserved

 He patiently showed me first and then, while Jane held the beast’s leg, Scotty guided me through the process of castration.

-The toughness of the hide, the feeling of the strength and the warm, almost hot temperature of the beast were the impressions I was left with.
+The toughness of the hide, the feeling of strength and the warm, almost hot temperature of the beast were the impressions I was left with.

 The speed at which each animal is processed is impressive and Scotty is constantly aware of this to minimize the human handling of each animal.